francorufino/moodmeup/README.md

 4. **Notify User:**
    - Notify the user about the happy music recommendations.

+## **Analyzing Database:**

+The application can also analyze a database of tracks to suggest happy music.
+Ensure your database is in a compatible format (e.g., CSV) and load it using pandas.

 ## **License:**

 This project is licensed under the MIT License.
 See the LICENSE file for details.